Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Introduction

-Recently a review of a new type of non-metric space-time framework, the so-called quasi-metric framework (QMF), was presented in [3].
-Also presented was an alternative relativistic theory of gravity formulated within this framework.
-(A more detailed presentation can be found in [4].)
-This theory correctly predicts the ``classic'' solar system tests in the case where an asymptotically Minkowski background is invoked as an approximation and the cosmological expansion can be neglected.
-However, for reasons explained in [3], the theory is based on a ${\bf S}^3{\times}{\bf R}$-background rather than a Minkowski background as the global basic (``prior'') geometry of the Universe.
-According to quasi-metric theory the nature of the cosmological expansion is a direct consequence of the existence of this ${\bf S}^3{\times}{\bf R}$-background and the expansion applies to all systems where gravitational dynamics dominates (hereafter called ``gravitational systems''), regardless of scale.
-That is, in quasi-metric gravity the mathematical modelling of the Hubble expansion and thus its physical interpretation are different than in metric theory, and as a consequence, the Hubble expansion is predicted to influence local, gravitationally bound systems sufficiently that its effects should be observable in experiments.
+Moreover, since it represents the non-metric sector of the theory, in quasi-metric theory the nature of the cosmological expansion is described as fundamentally different from its counterpart in metric theory.
+One consequence of the quasi-metric description of the cosmological expansion is that the expansion applies to all systems where gravitational dynamics dominates (hereafter called ``gravitational systems''), regardless of scale.
+That is, in quasi-metric gravity the mathematical modelling of the Hubble expansion and thus its physical interpretation are different from their counterparts in metric theory, and as a consequence, the Hubble expansion is predicted to influence local, gravitationally bound systems sufficiently that its effects should be observable in experiments.
 On the other hand, since quantum-mechanical states should be unaffected by the expansion, quasi-metric theory allows that the global cosmic expansion does not apply to quantum-mechanical systems bound by non-gravitational forces where gravitational interactions are negligible (hereafter called ``atomic systems'') [5].